enviGit/OperationDeratization/README.md

 ## Copyrights Information
 **All rights are reserved for the authors of Operation Deratization.
 Unauthorized distribution, reproduction, or modification of this game is strictly prohibited.**

+Please see [License](LICENSE.md) file for the full license agreement.
 <!-- If you have any questions or comments about the game, feel free to contact us at [tmp](mailto:tmp). -->